veeral-patel/how-to-secure-anything/README.md

 ![](images/high_level_process.png)

-- We follow as many known best practices as we can
+- We follow as many known best practices as we can.
+If humans already know how to secure something well, why try to derive the answer ourselves?
 - We write down our security policies, or high level security goals
 - We develop a security model, or a spec we follow to satisfy our policies
 - We reduce attack surface, follow security design principles, brainstorm ideas for and implement additonal security controls, and more -- to improve our security
 - We test our design by assessing our controls, assessing protocols, looking for side channels, and more
 - We write assurance cases to prove we satisfy our security policy.

-## Follow best practices
+## Follow known best practices

 Before anything else, I'd Google for the best practices for securing whatever you're trying to secure and implement all of them.